XGovFormBuilder/digital-form-builder/README_DLUHC.md

+# DLUHC Fork of Digital Form Builder

-This file describes the GitHub Actions workflow in use for the [DLUHC Fork](https://github.com/communitiesuk/digital-form-builder) of the [XGovFormBuilder](https://github.com/XGovFormBuilder/digital-form-builder).
+This respository contains the [DLUHC Fork](https://github.com/communitiesuk/digital-form-builder) of the [XGovFormBuilder](https://github.com/XGovFormBuilder/digital-form-builder).

+General information for working with the form builder in DLUHC and getting your local workspace setup can be found [here](https://dluhcdigital.atlassian.net/wiki/spaces/FS/pages/41124236/Working+with+the+form-builder)

-# Versioning
+# Builds and Deploys

-The DLUHC workflow to build and push images uses a manual versioning approach.
-When merging to main, make sure to update the `VERSION` env var in [dluhc-build-and-publish.yml](https://github.com/communitiesuk/digital-form-builder/blob/fs-1263-publish-fork/.github/workflows/dluhc-build-and-publish.yml)
+Information on how the form-runner is built and deploy to AWS is contained [here](https://dluhcdigital.atlassian.net/wiki/spaces/FS/pages/73695505/How+do+we+deploy+our+code+to+prod#Deploying-Form-Builder).
+Note the process is different to the other applications in Access Funding and requires manual steps - pushing to git alone will not deploy anything anywhere.

 # Using a new version of the DLUHC fork